JellyRollJunior/socket-lovers/README.md

     - preformat data based on userId (chats will send the right avatar)

 - client
-    - chat avatars
-        - on group chat creation
-            - if no avatar -> use trio
     - enum chat type pridsma
         - how to access on client??